-Geological evidence indicate that our planet has seen five mass extinction cycles since life first appeared on the planet.
+Geological evidence indicates that our planet has seen five mass extinction cycles since life first appeared on the planet.
 While they sound like the kind of cataclysmic events that only beardy men with huge boats survive through (read that in a book once, so it must be true), they are actually an integral part of life.
-The cycles free up ecological niches or entire ecosystems for new species to evolve into, much in the same way wild fires clear old, dry, dead plant matter so that fresh, green, happy plants have access to enough sunlight and nutrients to grow.
+The cycles free up ecological niches or entire ecosystems for new species to evolve into, much in the same way wildfires clear old, dry, dead plant matter so that fresh, green, happy plants have access to enough sunlight and nutrients to grow.

 And if there’s one thing we here at ZME Science know, its

 beer mass extinctions.
 We’ve seen it coming, wrote about our role in it, and about how long some systems will need to recover from such an event.
 But even we were surprised when a new study, headed by National Autonomous University of Mexico’s Gerardo Ceballos revealed that we had come to start the 6th wildfire not with a box of matches, but with Apocalypse-Now amounts of napalm.

 “The evidence is incontrovertible that recent extinction rates are unprecedented in human history and highly unusual in Earth’s history,” the study states.